-Each horse in the subpopulation is subjected to specific measures to establish and maintain its health status, and preserve that of the other horses in the subpopulation.
+Each horse in the subpopulation is subjected to specific measures to establish its health status, and preserve its health status and that of the other horses in the subpopulation.

-These measures comprise a specific set of laboratory tests, treatments and vaccinations appropriate to the disease status of the horse's region of origin, regions visited and the regions that it will visit.
-Records of all treatments and vaccinations, and results of tests and clinical inspections are documented in an individual passport that complies with Chapter 5.12.
+These measures comprise a specific set of laboratory tests, treatments, isolation periods and vaccinations appropriate to the disease status of the country or region of usual residence and temporary import of the horse.
+Records of all treatments and vaccinations, and results of tests and clinical examinations are documented in an individual passport that complies with Chapter 5.12.